Course syllabus

 Time commitment

-In order to succeed in the course, you should expect to invest between 12 and 16 hours per week on average.
+STAT218 is a four-credit course, which corresponds to a minimum time commitment of 24 hours per week during each week of the 5-week summer session, including lectures, labs, reading, assignments, and study time.
+In order to succeed in the course, you should expect to invest between 24 and 28 hours per week on average.
 Please let me know if you are regularly exceeding this amount or if you need help managing your time efficiently in the course.
-While I aim to keep the workload fairly even throughout the quarter, you should allow an extra hour or two in your schedule to accommodate week to week variations in workload as needed.
+While I aim to keep the workload fairly even across weeks, you should allow an extra hour or two in your schedule to accommodate week to week variations.

 Attendance and absences